Revolutionized is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn more here.

 Unfortunately, it’s also known for its name being the butt of all sorts of jokes, but that shouldn’t discourage you from studying this awesome ice giant.

-The most unique thing about Uranus is its incredible orbital tilt.
+Many facts about Uranus mention its incredible orbital tilt.
 The planet is basically orbiting the sun on it’s side, with a tilt of 97.77 degrees.
 Its equator is essentially at a right angle to its orbit and its magnetic field is twisted, with a magnetic tail that stretches in a helix-shape for something like 6 million miles and pointing away from the sun.

 It’s ice giant status also makes it unique.
 Unlike Saturn and Jupiter, which have a small rocky core and are made up of hydrogen and helium, both Neptune and Uranus are classified as ice giants.
 They have a molten rocky core and an outer atmosphere that includes helium and hydrogen, but also includes a variety of other elements as well as ice and even liquid water.
 Astronomers started using the ice giant designation in the 1990s when they discovered that Neptune and Uranus were composed differently than the two other gas giants in the solar system.